samialtas/CSharp-PDF-PrintPreview-XLSX-Export-and-Generation/README.md

 *   You need **absolute, pixel-perfect control** over a simple report's output and find existing libraries too abstract.
 *   You are working in a legacy or restricted environment where **adding external dependencies is not an option**.

-While powerful libraries like QuestPDF, iText, and ClosedXML are the right choice for most production applications, this project offers a lightweight, transparent, and educational alternative.
+While powerful libraries like **QuestPDF**, **iText**, and **ClosedXML** are the right choice for most production applications, this project offers a lightweight, transparent, and educational alternative.

 ## 🚀 Future Roadmap & Potential Improvements

 This project provides a solid foundation, but there are many exciting ways it can be extended.
 Here are some of the planned and potential features for the future:

 #### 🎨 Core Drawing Features
-*   **Implement Image Support:** Add a `DrawImage` command to the `GraphicsRecorder` and implement the logic to embed image data (JPEG, PNG) into both PDF and XLSX files while maintaining the WYSIWYG principle while embedding necessary color profiles to generated PDF files.
+*   **Implement Image Support:** Add a `DrawImage` command to the `GraphicsRecorder` and implement the logic to embed image data (JPEG, PNG) into both PDF and XLSX files while maintaining the WYSIWYG principle and embedding necessary color profiles to generated PDF files.
 *   **Support for Additional Shapes:** Extend the system to handle other GDI+ primitives like `DrawEllipse`, `DrawArc`, and `DrawPolygon` for more complex diagrams and charts.
 *   **Improve Text Handling:** Add support for more advanced text rendering, such as text alignment (center/right), rotated text, and styles like underline/strikethrough.